 Meet the kids raised by the author of “The Earthbound Parent”

-Monday Morning Magic from Inkandescent® PR + Publishing Co. — Are you a parent tired of the persistent belief that your child’s moral values, ethical principles, and ability to distinguish between right and wrong must come from religion?
+August 2023: A Note from Hope Katz Gibbs, founder, Inkandescent® PR + Publishing Co. — Are you a parent tired of the persistent belief that your child’s moral values, ethical principles, and ability to distinguish between what is right and wrong must come from religion?
 Do you wonder how you can ever teach your child to think for herself in a culture that values uncritical obedience over critical consideration?
 Or do you fear what the future holds for your child in a society that views unquestioned faith as a virtue and a questioning mind with suspicion?

 About Nikita: A featured singer in the National Children’s Chorus, a Grammy award-winning, highly competitive organization, Nikita also competes internationally (Italy, Russia, Japan, US) in classical ballet and modern dance, winning silver several times and gold in a worldwide competition.
 She is an accomplished pianist and speaks English, Russian, and Mandarin.
 She is also a very good chess and tennis player.

 About Natalie: Natalie is top of Connecticut’s state math testing exam and a highly acclaimed tennis player (winning several USTA events in her age group).
 She won the CT state chess championship in her age group and continues to be trained as part of a national program run by Grand Master Jennifer Shahade.
 She also speaks English, Russian, and Mandarin, some French and Turkish.
 Her instrument is the guitar.